pensjonatus/pensjonatus/src/content/posts/carnal-knowledge.md

 ---
-title: "Carnal Knowledge"
+title: 'Carnal Knowledge'
-date: "2012-02-28"
+date: '2012-02-28'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 Emily was still recovering from the orgasm, it only just reached her that Zack's arms were around her.
 She smiled and turned her head backwards to give him a kiss.

 She wanted some pillowtalk.